 Royal Enfield Continental GT 650 draws its power from the recently unveiled 650cc, twin-cylinder motor; India debut happened at Rider Mania

-Royal Enfield has been eyeing to take on Harley Davidson for quite some time, and the company unveiled its 650 twins at the recently concluded 2017 EICMA show in Milan, Italy.
+Royal Enfield has been eyeing to take on Harley Davidson for quite some time, and the company unveiled its 650 twins at the 2017 EICMA show in Milan, Italy.
 The two bikes are Continental GT 650 and Interceptor 650.
-It has been showcased to the RE community at the Rider Mania festival.
+They had also been showcased to the RE community at the Rider Mania festival.

-The existing RE Continental GT gets power from a 535cc engine and kicks out 29.10 bhp of peak power.
-The power and torque figures of the GT 650 top it all by a huge margin, as it is squarely aimed at the Harley Davidson Street 750 that belts out 47 bhp.
-The production for this motorcycle will begin soon at Royal Enfield’s new Vallam Vadagal plant near Orgadam in Tamil Nadu.
+The discontinued RE Continental GT received power from a 535cc engine and kicked out 29.10 bhp of peak power.
+The power and torque figures of the GT 650 though top it all by a huge margin, as it is squarely aimed at the Harley Davidson Street 750 that belts out 47 bhp.
+The production for this motorcycle will begin soon at Royal Enfield’s new Vallam Vadagal plant near Oragadam in Tamil Nadu.

 The production will be ramped up in phased manner and the retro motorcycle will reach all 750 showrooms of RE across India by the end of next year.
 Here we take a look at the known facts of the Royal Enfield Continental GT 650 motorcycle: